awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 1. Do either of the following:
    + Resume automation manually\.
+**Important**
+Pausing and resuming automation are the only supported automation tasks when modifying an RDS Custom for Oracle DB instance\.
    + Wait for the pause period to end\.
 In this case, RDS Custom resumes monitoring and instance recovery automatically\.

-**Important**
-Pausing and resuming automation are the only supported automation tasks when modifying an RDS Custom for Oracle DB instance\.
+In an on\-premises Oracle CDB, you can preserve a specified open mode for PDBs using a built\-in command or after a startup trigger\.
+This mechanism brings PDBs to a specified state when the CDB restarts\.
+When opening your CDB, RDS Custom automation always discards any user\-specified preserved states and attempts to open all PDBs\.
+If RDS Custom can't open all PDBs, the following event is issued: `The following PDBs failed to open: list-of-PDBs`\.

 ### Console<a name="custom-managing.pausing.console"></a>